The Bowl (Cherokee chief)

-The Bowl (also Chief Bowles or Bowls); John Watts Bowles (Cherokee: Di'wali) (ca. 1756 – July 16, 1839) was one of the leaders of the Chickamauga Cherokee during the Cherokee–American wars, served as a Principal Chief of the Cherokee Nation–West, and was a leader of the Texas Cherokees (Tshalagiyi nvdagi).
+The Bowl (also Chief Bowles or Bowls); John Watts Bowles (Cherokee: Di'wali) (c.
+1756 – July 16, 1839) was one of the leaders of the Chickamauga Cherokee during the Cherokee–American wars, served as a principal chief of the Cherokee Nation–West, and was a leader of the Texas Cherokees (Tshalagiyi nvdagi).

 Early life

 Di'wali was born around 1756 in Little Hiwassee, a Cherokee town in current-day North Carolina near Tomotla.
-His mother was mixed blood Cherokee, Ghigoneli Boles, and his father was a Scottish trader John Watts.
+His mother was mixed-blood Cherokee, Ghigoneli Boles, and his father was a Scottish trader John Watts.
 Emmet Starr, an early historian of the Cherokee, describes Bowles as "being decidedly Gaelic in appearance, having light eyes, red hair, and somewhat freckled."
-At the age of 11, when his maternal Grandfather John Knight Boles was murdered, he tracked down the men and killed them.
-In tradition of Indian naming patterns he took the name of Boles becoming John Watts Boles.
-The Osage word for Bowl is Diwali which is what history has recorded him as.
+At the age of 11, when his maternal grandfather John Knight Boles was murdered, he tracked down the men and killed them.
+In tradition of Indian naming patterns, he took the name of Boles becoming John Watts Boles.
+The Osage word for bowl is di'wali which is what history has recorded him as.

 Young warrior

-Di'wali was a follower of Dragging Canoe, one of the founders of the Chickamauga Cherokee who supported the British during the American Revolutionary War.
+Di'wali was a follower of Dragging Canoe, one of the founders of the Chickamauga Cherokee, who supported the British during the American Revolutionary War.
 He fought under Dragging Canoe and John Watts during the Cherokee-American wars.
 During this time, Di'wali had become the chief of the Running Water Town (present-day Whiteside, Tennessee).
 After the destruction of the Chickamauga settlements by the Americans in 1794, Di'wali returned to Little Hiwassee.